Email subscription form header

 Do your spices and seasonings clump together?
 That’s a common problem in places with high humidity and can cause you to throw out otherwise still-tasty spices.
 But this classic trick will prevent clumps for good – add four to ten grains of dry rice to the bottle and shake it.

-With the rice inside the bottle, you will be able to keep your seasonings on the shelf for at least 6 months.
+With the rice inside the bottle, you can keep your seasonings on the shelf for at least six months.

 What makes food stale?
 Air.
-Keep the following items in airtight containers to prevent them from going bad too early.
+To prevent the following items from going bad too early, keep them in airtight containers.

 • Cereal